The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 What are AI visibility tools?

 AI visibility tools track how often AI search engines like ChatGPT, Perplexity, Claude, and Gemini mention or cite your brand in their answers.
 They show which prompts surface you, which competitors appear beside you, and which pages earn your citations, so you can see where you stand inside AI-generated results rather than just on a traditional results page.
+The strongest ones, like Frase, also connect that tracking to the content workflow that fixes the gaps.

 How are AI visibility tools different from traditional SEO tools?